nosarthur/nosarthur.github.io/_drafts/bar.md

 Note also that for any **finite size ensemble**, the form of the weight function matters: you would get different values for different $$W$$ functions.
+It is then natural to find the optimal weighting function.
+Dr. Bennett used the [mean square error](https://en.wikipedia.org/wiki/Mean_squared_error) as the cost function